When you repeat an activity three times in a row, chances are you know that activity inside and out by the third replay.

 That Feeling Of “Been There Done That”

 Well, you have actually been there and done that.
 More than once.
-But still, third pregnancy is different.
+But still, third pregnancy is all about, well third pregnancy differences.

 You don’t need to read a million books or watch a gazillion videos to know what to expect when you’re expecting.